The Subjunctive Mood

 Instead, other constructions such as the indicative mood, modal verbs, or gerunds can be used.

-For example, instead of saying She demanded that he be there on time, one could also say She demanded him to be there on time.
+For example, instead of saying She demanded that he be there on time, one could also say She demanded he be there on time.

 However, it is still important to be familiar with the subjunctive mood and its uses in order to use it correctly in formal or literary contexts.